rgilks/galacto/README.md

 - **🚀 GPU Acceleration**: All physics calculations run on your GPU using WebGPU compute shaders
 - **🦀 Rust Performance**: Written in Rust and compiled to WebAssembly for near-native speed
-- **🎮 Interactive Controls**: Pan, zoom, pause, and reset with intuitive mouse and keyboard controls
+- **🎮 Interactive 3D Controls**: Pan, zoom, rotate, pause, and reset with intuitive mouse and keyboard controls
-- **🌈 Visual Effects**: Stars are colored based on their orbital velocity with smooth gradients
+- **🌈 Visual Effects**: Stars are colored based on their orbital velocity with smooth gradients and depth-based effects
 - **📱 Responsive Design**: Works on desktop and mobile devices with WebGPU support
 - **☁️ Edge Deployment**: Ready for deployment on Cloudflare Workers for global distribution
 - **🧵 Future Threading**: Prepared for multi-threading with `wasm-bindgen-rayon` when browsers support it